nhost/nhost/packages/functions-js/README.md

 ## GraphQL Code Generation

-The Functions helpers library contains the [react-query](https://github.com/prisma-labs/graphql-request) client.
+This library contains the [react-query](https://github.com/prisma-labs/graphql-request) client.
 You can automatically generate the SDK from your `.graphql` files.

 First, make sure you are running your project locally using the Nhost CLI.